 That doesn’t mean there aren’t pitfalls to avoid.

 This guide will go over strategies to help ensure your inbound call center services have a positive impact on customer relations.
-Here you’ll find eight inbound call center sales tips that will allow you to navigate these opportunities with finesse and professionalism.
+Here you’ll find eight inbound call center service sales tips that will allow you to navigate these opportunities with finesse and professionalism.

 What is an Inbound Call Center?

 Before jumping straight into the tips, let’s get a better understanding of what a call center actually is.
 There are two main types of call centers in which agents will talk directly to customers: